uwo-o/neuronal_network_cpp/README.md

 # Neuronal network in C++

-A personal project where I developed a basic neuronal network using C++ language.
+A personal project for developt a basic neuronal network using C++ language.

 ## Index